wdi-sg/wdi-project-3-the-dream-team/README.md

 ###

-Because of our the large number of controllers and models, we also started a spreadsheet to track all koreign keys in each table in our database, and the methods associated with the instances.
+Because of our the large number of controllers and models, we also started a spreadsheet to track all foreign keys in each table in our database, and the methods associated with the instances.
 ![Models](https://github.com/wdi-sg/wdi-project-3-the-dream-team/blob/master/modelsAndForeignKeys.png)

 ### Wireframes
-We also came up with wireframes to help us visualize the flow of our routes and get sensing of what we wanted our website to look like.
+We also came up with wireframes to help us visualize the flow of our routes and get a sense of what the aesthetics of our website.
 ![Wireframes](https://github.com/wdi-sg/wdi-project-3-the-dream-team/blob/master/profilepage.png)
 ![Wireframes](https://github.com/wdi-sg/wdi-project-3-the-dream-team/blob/master/crafter.png)
 ![Wireframes](https://github.com/wdi-sg/wdi-project-3-the-dream-team/blob/master/newevent.png)